At a Glance

 - If awarded a grant, an organization must agree to recognize the Greater Chapin Community Endowment as the source of the award, and share on all forms of social media in which the organization participates, in press releases or news coverage of events, and listed as a sponsor on promotional information.

-Greater Chapin Community Foundation plans to award up to $18,000 in grants.
-There is not a maximum grant request amount, however, the average amount of grants awarded in the previous year was $1,000.
+There is not a maximum grant request amount, however, the average grants awarded in the previous year was $1,400.

 Apply for a Grant